abdiwasa-z77/CodeAlpha_Calculator/README.md

 ## Notes

 - The calculator uses the JavaScript `eval()` function for evaluation, which is suitable for simple use cases but not recommended for production or untrusted input.
-- All logic is handled inline via the
+- All logic is handled inline via the `onclick` attributes in the HTML.

+## License

+This project is for educational and personal use.

+---

+**Created by Abdiwasa Abdilahi Abdi**